Alex4386/zikzi/README.md

 - Environments where physical printers are not available or practical.

 ## Features
 - Emulates a network printer utilizing `:9100` raw printing protocol.
+(IPP support coming soon)
 - Web interface for managing print jobs and downloading PDF files.
 - Supports multi-user via OIDC authentication.
 - Converts print jobs to PDF format using GhostScript.